HONESTY

 welcome TO ACORN SCHOOL

-At Acorn School we aim to help our pupils to overcome their individual challenges by supporting them with underlying difficulties that may be leading to displays of frustration.
-A carefully planned and bespoke curriculum, which includes social development as well as academic and vocational learning allows our pupils to achieve the best possible outcomes.
+At Acorn School we aim to help our Pupils to overcome their individual challenges by supporting them with underlying difficulties that may be leading to displays of frustration.
+A carefully planned and bespoke curriculum, which includes social development as well as academic and vocational learning allows our Pupils to achieve the best possible outcomes.

 Zoey Shelley